Return to On-Site Work

 In most common areas, furniture with porous (e.g. fabric) will either be:

 - Removed from the space,

 - Moved within the space and cordoned off and identified as “not for use”, or

 - Identified as “not for use.”

-Many workspaces on the UIS campus are already set up to accommodate social distancing.
-If additional measures need to be taken, Facilities and Services will work closely with supervisors to help ensure requirements are met and that practical, cost effective and safe solutions are implemented and/or installed.
+Many workspaces on the UIS campus have been set up to accommodate social distancing.
+If additional measures need to be taken, Facilities and Services will work closely with supervisors to help ensure requirements are met and that practical, cost-effective and safe solutions are implemented and/or installed.
 Employees who have questions or concerns related to their workspace should raise those concerns with their direct supervisor.